 - Medicare: 1.45% for the employer and the employee.
 Employers must withhold an additional 0.9% once an employee’s cumulative wages go over $200,000 in one year.

-Essentially, the Social Security tax only applies to each employee's first $160,000 wages.
-Once their wages are higher than $160,000, the Social Security tax doesn’t apply for the rest of the year.
+The Social Security payroll tax has a wage base limit of $147,000, which means the tax only applies to each employee's first $147,000 wages.
+Once an employee’s cumulative wages exceed $147,000, the Social Security tax doesn’t apply for the rest of the year.

 Gross wages: $2,500

 Social Security tax withheld: $155 (6.2% of $2,500)

 Total FICA taxes withheld: $191.25